What is a primary caretaker of a dependent child?

-What factors do courts consider when sentencing a primary caretaker of a dependent child?
-Why are they important?
+What do courts consider when they sentence a primary caretaker of a dependent child?

 This is a new development of the recent crime bill signed last year.
 Often overlooked, it can be a potent argument for a judge that is balancing whether to sentence a single mother or single father or simply a guardian of a young child to any jail sentence.
 The argument here is that the court should examine the situation of the individual.
 Often the expectation will be that the child requires government intervention and costly services to provide such an intervention for any parentless child.